godot-journey-adventures/toastparty/README.md

 ## License
 Copyright (c) 2023 Francisco Pereira Alvarado (gammafp)

 Unless otherwise specified, files in this repository are licensed under the MIT license.
-See [LICENSE.md](LICENSE.md) for more information.
+See [LICENSE](LICENSE) for more information.